lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 Then, open [`localhost:8000`](http://localhost:8000) in your browser.
 If you see a message about React, then your project is set up with React.

-#### VSCode Syntax Highlighting

-Let's enable the VSCode React syntax highlighter to make our code look nicer 💅

-First, open the `lib/to-do-list.js` file in your VSCode.

-Press cmd+option+K to search through all VSCode commands.
-Then choose "Change Language Mode".
-Then select "Javascript JSX (javascriptreact)".

-Now, the React syntax should highlight correctly.

 ## The To-do App

 ### Reach Warm Up